MCC Swim Lessons & Private Lessons

 - Just one parent/guardian and child getting into the water for Parent & Child Lessons.

 The American Red Cross offers six comprehensive course levels that teach participants how to swim skillfully and be safe in and around the water.
 The prerequisite for each level is the successful demonstration of the skills from the preceding level.
-Level 1 participants can begin at age 5, or at age 4 with approval from the Recreation Supervisor of the Aquatics Department.
+Level 1 participants can begin at age 5.
 The ARC swim lesson program is designed for students to move from each level to the next at their own pace and progression level.
-Expect students may stay in the same level for multiple sessions.
+Expect students may stay at the same level for multiple sessions.
 Each level of the Learn-to-Swim program includes appropriate information about basic water safety in addition to the skills outlined below:

 LEARN-TO-SWIM LEVEL DESCRIPTIONS: